SurajSSingh/Site/content/blog/my-12in23/index.md

 ### Object-Oriented October
 For October, I focused on Ruby.
-I had already had some experience with Java and C#.
+I had already had some experience with Java and C#, and Ruby was the only object-oriented I hadn't actually used before.
+Ruby itself was a fairly easy language for me to pick up and nothing felt too out of the ordinary.
+Two things that stood out for me were the native use of regex (which made string search really easy) and the concept of blocks (which felt very much like [Rust's closure](https://doc.rust-lang.org/reference/influences.html)).

-### Nibby November
+### Nibbly November
 For November, I worked on the WASM track.
-The main reason I chose this was to get an idea for working with Wasm from other languages like Rust or TypeScript.
+The main reason I chose this was to get an idea for working with WebAssembly from other languages like Rust or TypeScript (via [AssemblyScript](https://www.assemblyscript.org)).
 I felt it much like C, simple once you got the major concepts down.
+The big thing I struggled with was trying to visualize thinking about strings.
+Since WebAssembly itself only has the concept of numbers, strings are just a series of bytes stored in memory.
+The hard part was figuring out the way memory works in WebAssemby.
+The rest would then be handled by a memory "pointer" (memory offset) and string length, just like C.

+Something I did for this month was work on a [visual debugger](https://github.com/SurajSSingh/WASVD) to help understand the stack-based processing.
+This gave a better idea about how WebAssembly is implemented.
-Also, this was the first time I posted in the Exercism Discord.
+Also, this was the first time I posted in the Exercism Discord, where I listed some helpful resources for working directly in Wasm.
+Overall, it felt nice learning a lower level language and appreciating the affordances provided by higher level ones.

 ### December
 For December, I worked through the Wren track.
 The big reason I wanted to try Wren was to compare it to Lua.
+For the most part, Wren feel very much like a traditional object-oriented programming language.
+Nothing stood out too much, though that could be because I approach much of the problems from an imperative view.
+Looking at some other solutions, I saw that they were using block like Ruby, and had a more functional style, which I should have tried more of.

 ### What I learned from this challenge
-Gave a good focus for what to do.

-2023 is the year of practicing Rust.
+There can a lot to say about all that I learned throughout this challenge, here are my major takeaways:
+1. The challenge gave me a focused point to learn a specific language in a good amount of time (enough to understand where to go next).
+2. I learned and practiced a specific paradigm by language.
+3. Gave me some inspiration for projects for learning languages (Comp-Lang-Comp and WASVD).

 ## What's next